Sustainable. Better. And cooler!

 Don’t hold back on sustainability – take it all the way to success!

-* The Green Furniture Award was founded in 2009 by Johan Berhin and has become the world’s leading competition for sustainable furniture.
+* The Green Furniture Award was founded in 2009 by Johan Berhin and became the world’s leading competition for sustainable furniture